Azure Log Analytics upgrade to new log search

 The upgrade will be rolled out across all Azure regions so it may be available in some regions before others.
-You'll know when your workspace is available to be upgraded when you see the purple banner across the top of your workspace inviting you to upgrade.
+You know when your workspace is available to be upgraded when you see a banner across the top of your workspace inviting you to upgrade.

-When you convert your workspace, any saved searches, alert rules, and views that you’ve created with the View Designer are automatically converted to the new language.
+- Any saved searches, alert rules, and views that you’ve created with the View Designer are automatically converted to the new language.
 Searches included in solutions are not automatically converted, but they’re instead converted on the fly when you open them.
-This is completely transparent to you.

-You can upgrade your workspace when you see the purple banner at the top of the portal.
+You can upgrade your workspace when you see the banner at the top of the portal.

-- Start the upgrade process by clicking on the purple banner that says Learn more and upgrade.
+Start the upgrade process by clicking on the banner that says Learn more and upgrade.

 A notification box in the upper right corner shows the status.